Bert Bell

 By 1943, the NFL was struck hard by World War II, with 40 percent of players having been drafted.
 Bell tenaciously argued against other owners and suspended league operations until the war’s conclusion.
 In order for the league to stay alive, Bell merged the Eagles and Steelers and called them the Steagles and later merged the Steelers with the Cardinals and called them the Pitt-Cardinals.

 After the war, Bell was elected NFL commissioner and sold his ownership in the Steelers back to Rooney.
 Serving from 1946 until his death in 1959, he implemented a proactive anti-gambling policy, negotiated a merger with the All-America Football Conference (AAFC), and unilaterally crafted the entire league schedule with an emphasis on enhancing the dramatic effect of late-season matches.
 As Commissioner, he founded the Pro Football Draft which saved the game and was adopted by every major league sport.
 While no press attended the first draft, today the NFL Draft is among the highest rated TV shows.
 Bert Bell also initiated the Sudden Death rule which was used for the first time in 1958 and resulted in "the greatest game ever played", The New York Giants vs. The Baltimore Colts, launching the beginning of NFL hysteria in the United States.
+In response to broad appeal of television he tailored the game's rules to strengthen its appeal to mass media and enforced a policy of blacking out local broadcasts of home contests to safeguard ticket receipts.
 Finally, he was the first Commissioner to recognize the Players Association.